 This article describes the Check connection to Exchange Server action of the source connection wizard.
-When this action is performed, the program uses the credentials of a currently logged on user to create a MAPI session and access the user's mailbox entered in the previous step of the wizard.
+When this action is performed, the program uses the administrator account (provided in the previous step of the wizard) to create a MAPI session and access this account's mailbox.

 In general, this test may fail (Fig. 1.) if:

-- the account used is not a Local Administrator,
+- the software user is not a local administrator,

-- the administrator's account used has no associated mailbox,
+- the administrator's account used in the wizard has no associated mailbox,

 - the administrator's mailbox is hidden from Exchange Address List,

-- the administrator's mailbox has not been completely activated (mailbox has not been opened yet display language and time zone were not configured),
+- the administrator's mailbox has not been completely activated (mailbox has not been opened or display language and time zone were not configured),

 - the administrator's credentials expired,